explosion/spacy-course/chapters/chapter2.md

   the word should be followed by a space.
 - The `Span` class takes four arguments: the reference `doc`, the start token index, the end token index and an optional label.
-- To get the ID for a string, you can look it up in the `nlp.vocab.strings` dictionary.
-For example, `nlp.vocab.strings['unicorn']` will return the hash ID for the string `'unicorn'`.
 - The `doc.ents` property is writable, so you can assign it any iterable consisting of `Span` objects.